Enterprise Architects (EAs) are increasingly bringing insight into the process of shaping and aligning change projects.

 Your Enterprise Architecture solution should enable you to not only answer today's questions but also give you the tools to answer tomorrow's.

-Ian Stendera is VP of Product.
-Part of the Executive Team, he’s worked with Ardoq since 2014, helping to build teams across the company.
+Ian is Ardoq's VP of Product.
+A multi-talent, he’s worked at Ardoq since 2014 and has built several teams across the company.